-Jason Brown is Assistant Vice President and economist in the Regional Affairs Department of the Federal Reserve Bank of Kansas City.
+Jason Brown is a Research and Policy Officer in the Economic Research Department of the Federal Reserve Bank of Kansas City.
 In this role, he coordinates the regional and commodities research of the Bank and serves as liaison to regional and commodities researchers located in branch offices and in Kansas City.
 He conducts research on issues related to regional economic growth, emerging industries, natural resource development, and structural change in regional industry and labor markets.

 Prior to joining the Federal Reserve Bank of Kansas City, Jason was an economist at the USDA Economic Research Service in Washington, D.C.
 He holds a Ph.D. from Purdue University.

 - “Response of Consumer Debt to Income Shocks: The Case of Energy Booms and Busts”

 - “Spatially variable taxation and resource extraction: The impact of state oil taxes on drilling in the US” with Peter Maniloff and Dale T. Manning, Journal of Environmental Economics and Management, 2020, 103:102354.